 However, if you are looking for uniqueness and freedom in customization, then having a custom-built website is a good choice.
 But remember that, building your website on your own can take a long time to complete and you surely pay a pretty penny for other elements to function your online store.

 Hopefully, this head-to-head comparison between Shopify vs Custom-built Websites can answer your burning question, “Which one should I invest in?”.
 There is no right or wrong – it all depends on your demands and requirements for your business.
+That's not to mention there's AI website builder that just been slowly coming up in recent years.

 For further information related to data migration, please don't hesitate to contact our LitExtension customer support, we are here to help you!